tetcoin/ink-docs/docs/getting-started/setup.md

 ## Substrate Framework Prerequisites

-With ink! you can write smart contracts for blockchains built on Substrate.
+With pro! you can write smart contracts for blockchains built on Substrate.

 Follow the
 [official installation steps](https://substrate.dev/docs/en/knowledgebase/getting-started/) from the